 Duncan is a professor of politics at the University of Ulster, and is one of the leading experts on the Northern Ireland Peace Process.
 His understanding of peacemaking is deeply shaped by the Gospel.

 Bianca is trained in sociology and theology.
 During our stay in Germany, she introduces us to the complexities of multicultural Berlin.

 Juraj is a professor of human geography in Bratislava, Slovakia.
 He guides us with unmatched kindness and humor during our time in Slovakia.

 The cost of the program will be standard Westmont tuition, fees, room and board as well as an additional program fee not to exceed $1500.
 You will be responsible for the cost of round trip airfare from the USA.

 The program welcomes sophomore-level students, so students who are in their first semester of college in Fall 2018 are encouraged to apply.
 The program is also open to students who will be juniors and seniors in Fall 2019, but priority in the selection process will not be determined by class standing.

-The application deadline has passed.
-If you want to learn more about off-campus programs, email firstname.lastname@example.org to make an appointment.
+Stay tuned for more information about Fall 2021.
+If you want to learn more about off-campus programs, contact us at firstname.lastname@example.org to make an appointment.